micha/jtemplate/README.markdown

 1. Create a github repo.

-2. From the new repo do @git pull git://github.com/micha/jtemplate.git master@.
+2. From the new repo do `git pull git://github.com/micha/jtemplate.git master`.

 3. Edit the _build.xml_ file to your liking.
 The first few properties are clearly marked, and are expected to be set for your specific project.

-4. Run @ant init@.
+4. Run `ant init`.
 This makes you a _/src_ tree with a Main class stub and the _resources/_, _lib/_, and _doc/_ directories for your resource files, external jarfile dependencies, and project documentation.

-5. Run @ant install@.
+5. Run `ant install`.
 This creates the jar file and wrapper script in the _dist/_ directory and installs the wrapper in a bin directory in your path (or wherever you specify at the prompt).